sigstore/cosign/doc/cosign_pkcs11-tool_list-keys-uris.md

 ### Options

 ```
   -h, --help                 help for list-keys-uris
       --module-path string   absolute path to the PKCS11 module
       --pin string           pin of the PKCS11 slot, uses environment variable COSIGN_PKCS11_PIN if empty
-      --slot-id int             id of the PKCS11 slot, uses 0 if empty
+      --slot-id uint         id of the PKCS11 slot, uses 0 if empty
 ```

 ### Options inherited from parent commands